 The leopard teaches us timing, footwork, speed and coordination.
 Although smaller than the tiger, the leopard is stronger in his size because of his long smooth muscle structure and sleek body frame.
 The leopard's power is primarily produced from a relaxed whip-like action generated by speed and balance as well as limber waist and hip movements.
 The leopard helps develop conditioning of the skin, tendons and bones.

 The snake is noted for its Chi (Qi) or internal strength and deceptive movements.
 It has the most flexibility and rhythmic endurance of all the other creatures.
-It is cunning, accurate, swift and uses deceptive movements in its fighting.
+It is accurate, swift and uses deceptive movements in its fighting.
 The snake can coil, zigzag and use rapid twisting motions to compensate for its lack of limbs.
 The snake helps develop chi or internal strengthening of the body and spirit.

 The crane is noted for its agility, balance and grace.
 It represents longevity and teaches us concentration and patience.
 It has a calm and quiet nature.
 Its movements are soft, relaxed and circular.
 However, they are also explosive and can be used at a close or far away distance.
 The crane helps develop strength in the arms, fingers and wrists while conditioning overall leg and ankle strength.